David S. King

-David Sjodahl King (June 20, 1917 - May 5, 2009) was an American attorney who served as a representative from Utah.
+David Sjodahl King (June 20, 1917 - May 5, 2009) was an American attorney and politician who served as a representative from Utah.
 He served three terms between 1959 and 1967.

 He was a member of the Democratic Party.

 Early life and education

 King was born in Salt Lake City, Utah, in 1917.
 He graduated from the University of Utah in 1937.
 From 1937 to 1939, he served as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Great Britain.
 After his mission, King attended and graduated from Georgetown University Law School.
 After serving as a clerk for Justice Howard M. Stephens of the United States Court of Appeals for the District of Columbia in 1943, King returned to Utah.

 Legal and political career

 King served as counsel to the Utah Tax Commission from 1944 to 1946.
 He also was involved in private practice from 1945.
 From 1946 to 1958, he taught commercial law at Intermountain Business College.
 From 1948 to 1958, King was the second assistant to Elbert R. Curtis, who was the ninth General Superintendent of the LDS Church's Young Men's Mutual Improvement Association.